NolanChan/liferay-portal/modules/private/util/portal-tools-data-partitioning-sql-builder-db2/README.markdown

 ### Importing tables

-The tool produces one or more files for you to execute on a target database.
+The tool produces one or more files for you to execute against the target database of your choice

 For tables **without** Clob columns, the files will contain commands similar to the following one: